 While much of industry welcomes greater clarity, revisiting 30 years’ of historic transfers is no mean feat.
 Here’s why this judgement is throwing a spanner in the works for scheme trustees.

 Extending the scope

-Most schemes are have projects underway following the 2018 judgment.
+Most schemes are already projects underway following the 2018 judgment.
 This latest judgement adds a whole new category of members whose position needs rectifying.